Voranto/Maze-Generator-and-solver/README.md

 # USE
 Latest Python version required: https://www.python.org/downloads/

-How to install libraries required
+How to install libraries required in windows (open Command prompt and type these commands)
 ```
 pip install pygame
 pip install matplotlib